-New graduate concentration proposal
+New graduate concentration

-Change request templates: existing graduate academic programs
+Forms to modify existing graduate academic programs

-Request to establish bachelor's/master's accelerated degree program
+Request to establish/amend a bachelor's/master's accelerated degree program

 The accelerated degree program guidelines document describes the policies and guidelines for the development and implementation of an accelerated bachelor/master's degree program when both the degrees are existing programs at ASU.

-Request to establish a master's concurrent program
+Request to establish/modify a concurrent program

 Use the Graduate Concurrent Program Proposal to request a new official concurrent degree combination or to modify an existing one.